ImaanBontle/SDV-immersive-weathers/README.md

 <!--Compatibility-->
 ## Compatibility <a id="compatibility"></a>

-The following is a list of all [supported](#supported), [recommended](#recommended) and [incompatible](#incompatible) mods.
+The following is a list of all supported, recommended and incompatible mods.

 <!--Supported-->
 ### Supported Mods <a id="supported"></a>

 The following mods are officially supported by Immersive Weathers.
-Using these in-game will enable special functionality.
+When using these in-game, you will enable special functionality.

-- **[Generic Mod Config Menu][gmcm-link]** - allows you to edit the configuration in-game.
+- **[Generic Mod Config Menu][gmcm-link]** - allows editing of the configuration in-game.
-- **[Even Better RNG][even-better-rng-link]** - enables more accurate weather probabilities.
+- **[Even Better RNG][even-better-rng-link]** - enables more accurate dice rolls for tomorrow's weather.

 <!--Recommended-->
 ### Recommended Mods <a id="recommended"></a>

 The following mods are entirely optional but may enhance your experience.
-They are not required to fully enjoy ImmersiveWeathers, so please install only those which sound interesting to you.
+However, you don't need these to enjoy Immersive Weathers (I certainly don't use them all myself), so please only install those which sound interesting to you.

 - **[Thunder and Frog Sounds][thunder-frog-link]** (requires [Custom Music][custom-music-link]) - for a more relaxing, cozy thunderstorm ambience.
 - **[Stardew Survival Project][survival-link]** - if you enjoy survival gameplay and like the idea of micro-managing your farmer's body temperature.